plusjade/plusjade.ruhoh.com/_pages/index.md

 Since the client is what runs your application, you'll need to program your application in such a way the target client can understand.
 Certain clients only understand certain types of code.

 A common example of an application running on a client is Microsoft Word and Photoshop.
 These apps must be installed on your computer so the Operating System itself (Windows, Mac) acts as the Client.
-That's also why there are multiple versions of the same application but built for different Operating Systems.
+That's why there are multiple versions of the same application built for different Operating Systems.

-When an application is built for a device's Operating System, it can be thought of as platform-specific because it can only work on that Operating System.
+When an application is built for a device's Operating System, it can be thought of as platform-specific because it can only work on that system.

 ### Platform Specific Applications